Consultancies Can't Grow Their Business When Their Websites Suck

 Here are just a few of the things that 'the old' websites have in common:

-• The 'We-Show': Almost all of them say: ‘Here’s what WE do…’ (this is the inside view or the we-view, the outside view would be: ‘here’s what clients say we’ve achieved’).
-I urge consultancies to get rid of the ‘what WE DO’ forever!
+- The 'We-Show': Almost all of them say: ‘Here’s what WE do…’ (this is the inside view or the we-view; the outside view would be: ‘here’s what clients say we were able to achieve for them’).
+I urge consultancies to get rid of the ‘what WE DO’ forever, and lead with outcomes and expertise.

-• Not updated: The last update of the website was before Corona, 2 out of the 10 (!) services show 404 broken links (I am not exaggerating, I see this every week);
+- Not updated: The last update of the website was 2 years ago, 2 out of the 10 (!) services show 404 broken links (I am not exaggerating, I see this every week);

-• Bad security: These websites are still in HTTP (instead of HTTPS), totally unsecured.
-Consultancies need to wake up and get on board with the bare minimum of cyber security practices!
+- Bad security: These websites are still in HTTP (instead of HTTPS), totally unsecured.
+Boutique consultancies need to wake up and get on board with the bare minimum of cyber security practices!

-• Unclear audience: It’s unclear whom they are talking to, who’s the target audience or the buyer/user?
-There’s no information about their point of view, approach or process used;
+- Unclear audience: It’s unclear who these websites are talking to.
+Who is the buyer?
+What type of client in what industry will benefit from the expertise of the consultancy?
+There’s no information about their point of view, approach, methodology, or process used;

-• And when I ask Google: The tremendous unknown consultancy, on search page 27
+- And when I ask Google: The tremendous unknown boutique consultancy, on search page 27 for the most relevant keywords I can come up with based on their website.

 ‘The New School' consultancy websites

-Websites that fall in 'the new' category have a strong outside view, with persuasive social proof, looking like the big 'client-client-client' show.
+Websites that fall in 'the new' category have a strong outside view, strong value proposition, persuasive social proof, looking like the big 'client-client-client' show.

 As David C. Baker puts it from the perspective of the client: